Solheim Senior Community: Comprehensive Review

 Distinctive features

-Solheim offers a full continuum of care from independent living through skilled nursing, allowing residents to stay as their needs change.
-As a nonprofit, it operates differently from for-profit senior living chains.
-Residents with Life Plan agreements receive priority admission to skilled nursing.
-Rehabilitation services are available on campus.
-The facility has been operating since 1923 and has an established reputation in the community.
+Solheim offers a full continuum of care, from independent living through skilled nursing, so residents can stay put as their needs change.
+As a nonprofit, it runs on a different footing than the for-profit chains.
+Residents with Life Plan agreements get priority admission to skilled nursing, and rehabilitation happens right on campus.
+The community has operated since 1923 and is well established locally.

 - Quality of care

-- Solheim has ratings of 9.8 out of 10 from A Place for Mom and 4.4 out of 5 from Caring.com.
-It is a preferred provider for Glendale Adventist Hospital and has received awards for "Best Meals and Dining" and "Best of Senior Living."
+- Solheim is a preferred provider for Glendale Adventist Hospital and has received awards for "Best Meals and Dining" and "Best of Senior Living."

 - Conclusion